-Yeast is a microorganism and consequently, as a living or dead organism it is not considered a substance, a mixture or an article under the REACH Regulation (see draft guidance on Annex V, points 7 and 8).
+Yeast is a microorganism and consequently, as a living or dead organism it is not considered a substance, a mixture or an article under the REACH Regulation (see draft guidance on Annex V(7) and Annex V(8).
 In this context, it is not relevant whether yeast has been grown in nature or via a man-made cultivation.